elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## MoSCoW

 To distinguish between Must-Have requirements, Should and Could-Haves the team used a MoSCoW analysis framework \cite{g4}.
 The tool was constructed by combining statistics extracted from surveys, Client Requirements, Personas and Use Cases.
-A well developed MoSCoW facilitates the implementation and design of a project by streamlining the creation and implementation processes.
-The MoSCoW of the IXN project is displayed below:
+A well developed MoSCoW facilitated the implementation and design of the project by streamlining the creation and implementation processes.
+The MoSCoW for the IXN project is displayed below:

 \newpage